Down Payment for a House in 2026: How Much You Actually Need

 • ~$60,000 less in down payment, freed up for other purposes

 This isn't always the right trade β€” it depends on your alternative use for the cash, your investment risk tolerance, and your local appreciation rate.
-Run scenarios through our compound interest calculator to model what your down payment savings would do if invested instead.
+Run scenarios through our compound interest calculator to model what your down payment savings would do if invested instead, and our savings goal calculator to plan the timeline to your target down payment.

 Advertisement